 At a minimum, you should do an annual “check in” to:

-- Update your standard operating procedures with respect to how your business processes personal information;
+- Update your standard operating procedures with respect to how your business processes personal data;

-- Check in with any third-party vendors with respect to their handling of personal information; and
+- Check in with any third-party vendors with respect to their handling of personal data; and

 - Evaluate your insurance needs in case of fines or a law suit.